chris-macharia/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# This directort handles more on functions and nested loops
+# This directory handles more on functions and nested loops
 * NB: compiling will not result to the correct.exe program as they lack a main.c file